If games resume, athletes will 'need to know when to peak' - WHIZ News

 “That’s going to be on us,” he said.
 “We’re professional athletes.
 We’ve got to make sure we prepare.
 It’s not easy, but it is what it is, and we’ve got to deal with the situation as best as we can.”

-While basketball and hockey were nearing their playoffs, baseball was in spring training when things were shut down.
+While basketball and hockey were nearing their playoffs, baseball was in spring training when sports were shut down.
 It created a particular wrinkle for pitchers, who tend to train methodically toward full games.

-Washington Nationals general manager Mike Rizzore said he expects another period that resembles spring training before games are played.
+Washington Nationals general manager Mike Rizzo said he expects another period that resembles spring training before games are played.

-“The most important part of any spring training is preparation for your pitchers, especially your starting pitchers,” Rizzore said.
-“Whenever you have to expedite a spring training, that’s probably the most impactful decision that you have to make: How to ramp them up.”
+“The most important part of any spring training is preparation for your pitchers, especially your starting pitchers,” Rizzo said.
+“Whenever you have to expedite a spring training, that’s probably the most impactful decision that you have to make: how to ramp them up.”

 Baltimore Orioles GM Mike Elias agreed.

-Note: This story has been corrected to show that the Washington Nationals general manager’s last name is Mike Rizzo, not Rizzore.